yizhilll/yizhilll.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am currently a PhD at the Department of Computer Science at the University of Sheffield, supervised by [Chenghua Lin](https://chenghualin.wordpress.com/).
+I am currently a PhD student at the Department of Computer Science at the University of Sheffield, supervised by [Chenghua Lin](https://chenghualin.wordpress.com/).
 I previously worked as a research assistant at Tsinghua NLP Lab with [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/).

-My research interests include natural language processing and computational music, which can be referred to the [publication pages](https://yizhilll.github.io/publications/).
+My research interests include music modelling, fairness in NLP, and general topics natural language modelling.
+More can be referred to the [publication pages](https://yizhilll.github.io/publications/).